Picture rolling sand dunes that spill onto a crystal sand beach where royal blue waves of the Atlantic Ocean crash against the shore.

-“It’s different than any other place in Florida,” Rachelle Lucas said.
-A travel writer who got married on Amelia Island, Rachelle is VISIT FLORIDA’s Food & Dining Insider.
+“It’s different than any other place in Florida,” said Rachelle Lucas, a travel and dining writer who got married on Amelia Island.
 “It’s so relaxed and low key.
 You don’t really feel like a tourist because you feel like you’re part of the island community.”

 Whether you’re looking for a more intimate ceremony at a cozy bed and breakfast or you want to throw a blow-out reception at a luxury resort, a variety of venues on the island can accommodate any style.

 “I had family and friends that came from all over to attend the wedding,” Rachelle said.
 “There are great restaurants and the downtown area has that quaint island feel.
 We really felt like we had the whole place to ourselves.”

 I asked Rachelle for a few recommendations on what venues couples should consider when planning for the big day.

 Host a Romantic and Intimate Wedding at a Bed & Breakfast